Resolution through negotiation

 - Negotiating a mutually acceptable outcome in good faith

-Each party chooses their own Collaboratively trained lawyer.
-Lawyers trained in collaborative practice family law give legal advice that takes the interests of their client and former partner into consideration.
-They work to achieve a lasting outcome where the law is only part of the solution.
+Each party is represented by their own trained collaborative lawyer.
+Lawyers trained in Collaborative Practice family law provide legal advice that takes the interests of their client and former partner into consideration.
+The legal representatives work together in collaborative way to assist you to achieve a lasting outcome for yourself and your family.

-Collaboratively trained family and child specialists are also able to identify and manage the emotions that can sometimes get in the way of communication and decision making.
-They'll also help people find ways of working to meet their children’s short and long term needs.
+Collaboratively trained family and child specialists are engaged and involved in the settlement meetings and discussions.
+They assist the parties to identify and manage the emotions that can sometimes get in the way of communication and decision making.
+They also assist both parties to explore ways to work together towards meeting the children’s short and long term needs.

-A ‘neutral' financial specialist can also be engaged, who is able to provide unbiased financial advice to both parties.
+A ‘neutral' financial specialist can also be engaged and involved in the process to provide unbiased financial advice to both parties.
 They can create an asset register and develop projections so that both sides can plan for the future.

-An agreement reached using Collaborative Practice can be recorded by way of Consent Order in the court or by way of a Binding Financial Agreement.
+An agreement reached using Collaborative Practice can be recorded by way of Consent Order to be filed in the Federal Circuit and Family Court, making the agreement binding and enforceable between the parties.

 Why Choose Collaborative Practice?

-- Long, difficult and often expensive court battles can be avoided
+- Long, difficult, and often expensive court proceedings can be avoided

-- The focus is on problem solving and finding respectful resolution and protecting the wellbeing and needs of the children
+- The focus is on problem solving and finding respectful resolutions as well as protecting the wellbeing and needs of the children

 - Parties receive support from the Collaborative team